A poem by

 Mark'd how to explore the vacant, vast surrounding,

-It launched forth filament, filament, filament, out of itself.
+It launched forth filament, filament, filament, out of

 Ever unreeling them, ever tirelessly speeding them.